paulbuechner/monday-file-sync/CONTRIBUTING.md

 cd monday-file-sync
 ```

-3. Setup all the dependencies and packages by running `yarn install`.
+3. Setup all the dependencies and packages by running `npm install`.
 This command will install dependencies.

 ### Commands

 **`npm install`**: install global dependencies.

-For more information about available commands visit the respective package README
+For more information about available commands visit the respective package README.

 ## Think you found a bug?